 With total hip replacement, the acetabulum is replaced in addition to the femoral head and neck.
 The acetabular component is chosen based upon the patients anatomy, with the aid of preoperative x-rays and intraoperative trials.

 While the external diameter of the acetabular component is definitively selected intraoperatively, its internal diameter, the same as that of the matching femoral head component, is a feature of the chosen prosthetic system.

 The acetabular prosthesis must be fixed to the pelvis.
-This can be either with bony ingrowth (special prosthesis) or with cement.
+This can be either uncemented (with bony ingrowth) or cemented.
 Early weight bearing may be safer with cement.
 This is usually preferable in the elderly and will be illustrated.

 First, the acetabular cartilage has to be removed with a reamer.
 Orient this anatomically, perpendicular to the plane of the bony acetabulum.
 Ream until cancellous bone is exposed and the desired fit is achieved, but without removing the inner table of the innominate bone.